 After you create your dashboards and reports, you distribute them to your report consumers.
 Depending on how you share the reports, your end users can interact with them in Reading view in the Power BI service, but not edit them.
 Read more about what report consumers can do in the Power BI service.

 This video shows the report editor in Power BI Desktop.

 This video might use earlier versions of Power BI Desktop or the Power BI service.

 In the Power BI service, the report editor is only available in Editing View.
-To open a report in Editing view, you must be a report owner or creator, or be a contributor to the workspace that houses the report.
+To open a report in Editing view, you must be a report owner or creator, or have at least a Contributor role in the workspace that houses the report.

 The Power BI report editor is divided into several main sections:

 - The ribbon